 The Sierra Club notes that the Bonneville Power Administration’s efforts have yielded some results, but they have to wonder if the dams are worth all the extra time and money.

 “There’s no doubt it’s helping, but you have to weigh out the costs,” Hickman says.
-“If it costs this much to operate the dam at a legal level to comply with maintaining or enhancing fish runs, then how much are you gaining by having the dams in place?
-How much is it benefiting us by hydroelectric-powered barge navigation?
+“If it costs this much to operate the dam at a legal level to with or enhancing , then how much are you gaining by having the dams in place?
+How much is it benefiting us by barge navigation?
 Sometimes, those cause and effects don’t weigh out.”

 Fast Fact